 Cayman Islands banks transact with most countries in the world.
 From the data analyzed it is clear that the transaction risk is higher in Category B Banks than in Category A Banks as the former process almost 100% of all cross-border transactions.
 With regards to transactions through Category B banks, the Cayman Islands places some reliance on the fact that the main originating/recipient countries of cross-border funds flows are the US, Canada, and the UK, all of which were positively assessed by the FATF.

-While both type A and type B banks have correspondent relationships with non-group entities, and offer products and services that would generally considered to have higher risk, Category B banks have a higher volume of high risk products and services as compared to Category A banks as outlined in the previous paragraphs.
+While both type A and type B banks have correspondent relationships with non-group entities, and offer products and services that would generally considered to have higher risk, Category B banks have a higher volume of high-risk products and services as compared to Category A banks as outlined in the previous paragraphs.
 The low numbers of trade finance transactions decrease this vulnerability for ML/TF somewhat.
-For transactions, products and services, the assessment results in a medium-high risk rating for Category B banks and a medium-low risk rating for Category A banks..
+For transactions, products and services, the assessment results in a medium-high risk rating for Category B banks and a medium-low risk rating for Category A banks.